 Who can make an APP?

-Any adult (at least 18 years old) that does not have an appointed guardian (under the Guardianship of Adults Act); and who has the ability to make decisions.
+- The adult does not have an adult guardian (under the Guardianship of Adults Act); and • has decision-making capacity which includes the ability to:

 - Communicate that decision